ristic99/physicalquantities/README.md

-# Using Plain Double Values Instead of `PhysicalQuantity`
+# Using PhysicalQuantity Instead of Plain Double Values`

 ## The Nightmare Scenario: Plain Doubles